tu-darmstadt-ros-pkg/hector_teleop/hector_joy_teleop_plugins/README.md

         1. `executePeriodically(const ros::Rate& rate)` for parts that should be executed in every run of the ros loop.
         2. `onLoad()` which is called after a plugin is loaded successfully, right before active_ is set to true.
         3. `onUnload()` which is called before a plugin is unloaded, right after active_ is set to false.
-2. According to the usage of the ros pluginlib add the following line at the bottom of the source file of the new plugin:
+2. According to the usage of the ros pluginlib, add the following line at the bottom of the source file of the new plugin:
     `PLUGINLIB_EXPORT_CLASS(<namespace>::<classname>, hector_joy_teleop_plugin_interface::TeleopBase)`
 3. Also according to the usage of the ros pluginlib add the following lines for the new plugin to a xml file containing the library:
     ```xml